 Between January 2012 and December 2016, 456,978 Australians were diagnosed with cancer and were still alive at the end of 2016.
 Prostate cancer had the highest five-year prevalence in this period (88,778 males) followed by female breast cancer (76,639 females), melanoma of the skin (60,356 persons), and colorectal cancer (54,911 persons).

-Five-year prevalence rates were higher among males due to higher rates among males than females in older age groups (55 years and over).
-For example, 8.2% of men aged 65–74 had been diagnosed with cancer in the previous five years compared with 4.6% of females.
-Of these men, 52% had been diagnosed with prostate cancer.
-The female rate was higher than the male rate among those aged 45–54, with 1.9% of women in this age group having been diagnosed with cancer in the previous five years compared with 1.3% of males.
-Of these women, 48% were diagnosed with breast cancer.
+Five-year prevalence rates were higher among males due to higher incidence of cancer among males than females in older age groups (55 years and over).
+For example, for people who have received a cancer diagnosis in the years 2012-2016 (653,238 persons), 31% were males aged 65–74 years compared with a corresponding 24% of females.
+Of these men aged 65–74 years, 35% had been diagnosed with prostate cancer.
+The female prevalence rate was higher than the corresponding male rate among those aged 45–54 years, totalling over 56% of the persons diagnosed with cancer for that age bracket.
+Of these women aged 45–54, 43% were diagnosed with breast cancer.

 Aboriginal and Torres Strait Islander peoples